The Fixed Primary Mirror

 As its name suggests, the SkyScanner 100mm is great for looking up at the sky.
 The short focal length produces great low power wide field views with the included eyepieces.
 I would highly recommend using the SkyScanner 100 for scanning the Milky Way if it can be seen from your location.

-If you started your journey into astronomy using binoculars and this would be your first telescope, you will enjoy having this wide field of view capability.
+If you started your journey into astronomy using binoculars and this is your first telescope, you will enjoy having this wide field of view capability.
 If you were to add a 25 mm Plossl eyepiece to your eyepiece set, you would get a view as wide as 3 degrees, which is wide enough to take in almost all of the Andromeda Galaxy.
 Most telescopes cannot do this.

 Using the included 20 mm eyepiece, you get 20X and approximately a 2-degree field of view.
 This combination will work well for stars hoping to find a wide range of targets.
 The included 10 mm eyepiece provides a 40X image and about 1-degree field of view.
 This will work well for the Moon, Venus, and open clusters.

-If you want to go higher in magnification for Mars, Jupiter, Saturn, globular clusters and the like, you will need shorter focal length eyepieces or a Barlow lens.
-A 3X Barlow would work quite well with the included eyepieces as it would take the 20X eyepiece to 60X and the 40X eyepiece to 120X.
+If you want to go higher in magnification for Mars, Jupiter, Saturn, globular clusters, and the like, you will need shorter focal length eyepieces or a Barlow lens.
+A 3X Barlow would work quite well with the included eyepieces, as it would take the 20X eyepiece to 60X and the 40X eyepiece to 120X.
 That would give you four magnifications, which would be plenty for most targets and should match up well with the SkyScanner’s capabilities.

 You will be able to see the moons of Jupiter and the main cloud bands, as well as the rings and moons of Saturn.
 With a higher-power eyepiece or barlow, you should have no trouble seeing Jupiter’s Great Red Spot, Saturn’s cloud belts, and the Cassini Division in Saturn’s rings too.